 And by 1999 the value of your original investment grew to more than $540,000.
 That means your income grew from $4000 to over $21,000.
 If that’s not fantastic, I don’t know what is.

 Sadly, the direction isn’t only up.
 By 2002, your account value dropped to $292,000 – enough to ruin anyone’s barbeque.
 And to make things worse, your income dropped from $21,000 in 1999 to $11,703 in 2002.
 That’s more than a 50% drop.
 Terrible.
-Of course, it’s still almost 3 times greater than the $4000 income you started receving 11 years ago but most people forget about that.
+Of course, it’s still almost 3 times greater than the $4000 income you started getting 11 years ago but most people forget about that.
 They focus on the “loss” rather than the relative gain.

 As you can see, your income rises and falls pretty dramatically.
 That can be hard to stomach for anyone.
-I understand this but it’s a mistake to let those issues stand in your way of using equity to create income.
+I understand this but it’s a mistake to let those issues stand in the way of using equity to create income.
 There are two reasons for this:

 1. Bottom Line